PostgreSqlStan/postgresqlstan.github.io/_posts/2023-01-24-self-concatenating-table.md

 🙃

-Of course, I had a semi-useful purpose for trying this, concatenating multiline JSON objects into a single line.
+Of course, I had a semi-useful purpose for trying this, concatenating multi-line JSON objects into a single line.

 ```
 stan=> truncate demo;